 While there have been many Australian Government-funded volunteer programs since then, including Australian Volunteers Abroad, Australian Youth Ambassadors for Development and Australian Volunteers for International Development, the Government’s commitment to volunteering as a powerful approach to capacity development has remained consistent.

-Through international volunteering, more than 16,000 Australian volunteers have responded to the needs and development challenges in our region.
+Through international volunteering, more than 16,000 Australian volunteers have responded to development challenges in our region.